tkoyama010/OpenCAE-tkoyama010/README.md

 # Introduction to FEM Analysis with Python

 Nice to meet you.
 My name is Koyama.
 Thank you for giving me the opportunity to speak today.
-Today I'm going to make an announcement under the title of "Introduction to FEM Analysis with Python".
+Today I'm going to talk under the title of "Introduction to FEM Analysis with Python".

 # Who are you? 👀